 The source of data for those using the OQB system should be returned questionnaires from mine operators.
 The data required will generally have been recorded in a detailed form as part of the ongoing operation of almost all significant mining operations.
-The availability of this data will thus really depend upon the mining operators' inclination to provide it, and/ or the government's inclination to mandate it being reported and made available to the relevant NSO.
+The availability of this data will thus really depend upon the mining operators' inclination to provide it, and/or the government's inclination to mandate it being reported and made available to the relevant NSO.

-The NSO should use the spreadsheet "Metal ore compilation worksheets for national statistical offices" to guide the compilation of data from returned questionnaires.
+The NSO should use the spreadsheet "Metal ore compilation worksheets for national statistical offices.xlsx" to guide compilation of data from returned questionnaires.
 It has a notes page, and two main worksheets for data collation.
-The "Mined ore for NSOs" worksheet is the most essential for basic EW-MFA, as it deals directly with the tonnages of metal ores mined.
+The "Mined ore for NSOs" worksheet is the most essential for basic EW-MFA accounting, as it deals directly with the tonnages of metal ores mined.
 For the individual country compiling the data, however, extending data collection to cover the fields on the "Processed_Shipped ore for NSOs" worksheet will greatly improve the utility of the data collected for many important policy formulation uses.
-This will be discussed further in section 2.2.3.
+This will be discussed further in section 2.d.

-The spreadsheet "Metal ores reporting questionnaire for mine operators" is for use by the individual mining operators in reporting.
-Ideally, the mining operator will be in a position to fill out the worksheets Mined ore for operator (yearly) and Process_Ship operator (yearly) directly, however if the underlying more detailed information has not previously been aggregated up for reporting on an annual basis, then the worksheets Mined ore for operator (batch) and Process_Ship operator (batch) can be used, with the appropriate aggregation then performed.
+The spreadsheet "Metal ores reporting questionnaire for mine operators.xlsx" is for use by the individual mining operators in reporting.
+Ideally, the mining operator will be in a position to fill out the worksheets Mined ore for operator (yearly) and Process_Ship operator (yearly) directly, however if the underlying more detailed information has not previously been aggregated up for reporting on an annual basis, then the worksheets Mined ore for operator (batch) and Process_Ship operator (batch) can be used, with the appropriate aggregation then performed using the stand-alone executable application "Operator metal ores consolidation".